Homotopy types of topological stacks of categories: First constructions

 \section{First constructions}

-We first describe a number of categories which will appear in the proof of Theorem A. The constructions work for internal categories (in particular for topological categories), but are stated here for categories in $\Set$ for economy of language.
+We first describe a number of categories which will appear in the proof of Theorem A. The constructions work for internal categories in any finitely complete ambient category (in particular for topological categories), but are also given here for categories in $\Set$ to clarify the nature of the objects and the arrows.

 \begin{defn} For $Y$ any category, the category $TY$ is defined to be the strict pullback